Prism-99/FarmExpansion/README.md

 # FarmE xpansion II
 Farm Expansion II is a continuation of the original FarmExpansion mod from AdvizeGH.
-I have continued his vision and matured the mod from a single hard coded expansion to a framework supporting modder definable content packs with farm maps that can be used as additional farming land.
+I have continued the original author's vision and matured the mod from a single hard coded expansion to a framework supporting modder definable content packs with farm maps that can be used as additional farming land.
+A new sign board is added to the Town map on the path from the Bus Stop.
+The sign displays up to 2 parcels of land that are currently for sale.
+If the Player wants, they can purchase 1 or both of the lands.
+The Player is then informed that they will receive a letter the next with their deed and the land is then available.
+When a content packs perquisites are met and the selling price is not free, the Player is sent a HUD message the morning the land goes for sale.

 The expansion farm supports: